Women's Hair Loss

 Traction alopecia is a gradual hair loss caused by pulling the hair using braids, weaving, or hair extensions.
 The hair recedes at the hairline.
 Many African American women wear their hair tightly pulled back or in tight braids that cause hair breakage and hair roots pulled up.
 The irony is that many use the hair weave to conceal hair loss, but they cause more extensive hair loss.

 Chemical hair treatments such as perms and hair straightening may cause hair loss due to hair root damage.
 It may cause hair falling out in clumps, and it is essential to stop the hair from falling out immediately.

 Medical illness alopecia areata is a nonlife-threatening hair loss medical condition in men and women, which causes hair to fall out in clumps and causes bald spots, which may progress to complete hair loss.
 Some lose their hair with bald spots in specific areas and others with thinning hair all over.
 Medical diagnosis will determine this autoimmune disease.

 Also, anxiety habits, such as compulsive hair pulling or scalp rubbing, damage hair follicles.
 This nervous behavior is known as trichotillomania, and it affects 2 percent of the population.
-Addressing the psychological reasons first is needed.
-The Hair loss due to trichotillomania will be effectively treated.
+Treating the psychological reasons for trichotillomania will reduce this kind of hair loss.

 As with any medical condition, check with your doctor for possible reasons for your female hair loss.
 Let your doctor make a complete diagnosis of your bald thinning hair problem, including your thyroid condition.
 Thinning hair is just one of the many symptoms that may suggest a low or hypothyroid condition – prevalent in women going through mid-life hormonal changes.
-If you see rapid hair loss or hair loss in patches, you should see a medical professional.
+If you see rapid hair loss or hair loss in patches, you should see a medical professional, including a dermatologist doctor.